Quick Guide to Our Highlight Colors

 Looking at it from another angle, our data shows that historically represented groups (e.g., men) still apply at the same level whether these sentiments appear.
 And by using inclusive language, you’re welcoming candidates from historically represented groups while not deterring candidates from historically underrepresented groups.
 You’re inviting every and all candidates to apply.

-So, what do our five guidance highlight colors mean?
+So, what do the five guidance colors mean?
 Here’s an easy reference key for when you’re editing:

-• Gray - LANGUAGE MECHANICS: Grammar and spelling mistakes
+• Gray - LANGUAGE MECHANICS: Grammar and spelling mistakes.
+These have a very minor score impact.

-• Green - KUDOS: Something that does well with candidates (keep it up!)
+• Green - KUDOS: Something that does well with candidates.
+These positively impact your score!